noahehall/theBookOfNoah/0current/frontendtech_accessibility.md

     - common aria use-cases

+      - semantics
+        - use appropriate html5 and then aria roles & attributes to provide effective semantic meaning to content

       - descriptive labels
         - whenever you need to provide additional context to HTML elements like buttons or links
           - `aria-label='your extended description'`